atifquamar07/atifquamar07.github.io/content/home/experience.md

     date_end: ''
     description: |2-

-        Developing multimodal reasoning system - interleaving text and visuals within the chain-of-thought, enabling models to “think” with sketches, diagrams, and images.
+        Working on multimodal reasoning - interleaving text and visuals within the chain-of-thought, enabling models to “think” with sketches, diagrams, and images.
 This work bridges language and vision to solve complex problems with richer, more interpretable reasoning.

   - title: Research Assistant
     company: Purdue University